mother-of-all-self-hosting/ansible-role-redlib/docs/configuring-anonymousoverflow.md

 Take a look at:

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
-You can override settings (even those that don't have dedicated playbook variables) using the `anonymousoverflow_environment_variables_additional_variables` variable
+You can override settings (even those that don't have dedicated playbook variables) using the `redlib_environment_variables_additional_variables` variable

-For a complete list of Redlib's config options that you could put in `anonymousoverflow_environment_variables_additional_variables`, see its [`docker-compose.example.yml`](https://github.com/httpjamesm/Redlib/blob/main/docker-compose.example.yml).
+For a complete list of Redlib's config options that you could put in `redlib_environment_variables_additional_variables`, see its [`docker-compose.example.yml`](https://github.com/httpjamesm/Redlib/blob/main/docker-compose.example.yml).

 ## Installing